hasnainmakada-99/Open-Source-With-Hasnain/docs/Contributing.md

 ---

+## To run the project locally on your machine, check out the official documentation by [docsify](https://docsify.js.org/#/quickstart?id=quick-start)

 ## Issues

 In order to discuss changes, you are welcome to [open an issue](https://github.com/hasnainmakada-99/Open-Source-With-Hasnain/issues/new/choose) about what you would like to contribute.
 Enhancements are always encouraged and appreciated.